aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 Flashmint is useful for a variety of applications such as liquidations, debt swap, peg arbitrage.
 More details on this facilitator can be found [here](./flashmint-facilitator/GhoFlashMinter.md).

+### Discount Dynamics

+The [discount rate strategy](concepts/fundamental-concepts/gho-discount-strategy) contract defines the parameters of a user's discount.
+The strategy can updated by governance and the key parameters are a maximum discount percent (such as 20%), a discount token (such as stkAAVE), and an amount of gho borrowed at a discounted percent per discount token owned (such as 100 GHO per 1 stkAAVE).

+The discount is not applied continuously as a GHO borrower accrues interest.
+Interest is compounded at the base borrow rate and the discount is applied when the borrow balance is queried by calling `balanceOf` directly or from an internal call such as `repay` or `liquidate`.

 ## Integrate GHO

-TODO: Edit this section

-GHO is operated on the public blockchain making it accessible to interface with any type of application.
+GHO is operated on the public blockchain making it accessible to plug into any type of application.

+The ability for an application to interact with the data and functionality of GHO is limited only by the connection to access public blockchain.

 Any Ethereum address can access the full functionality of GHO, and the real-time status + complete historical record of GHO transactions can be verified by anyone at anytime.